Assessment at Well Green Primary School

 Key stage 1 and 2

 The current National Curriculum was introduced in September 2014 and schools are required to assess pupils attainment against the objectives for their year group as outlined in the National Curriculum so that progress can be measured and tracked.
+At Well Green we assess pupils three times a year to determine their progress and attainment.

 There are statutory national assessments at the end of each Key Stage (in Year 2 and Year 6) and a phonics check near the end of Year 1 (and a re-test for children in Year 2 if they do not pass in Year 1).
 These tests are challenging in line with the curriculum objectives which set high expectations of the children in each year group.
 The tests report a precise scaled score, where 100 is the expected standard of the test.
 A scaled score of 110 or more on these tests is regarded as working at greater depth.